miklevin/MikeLev.in/_posts/2024-11-04-figuring-out-a-complex-api.md

 Yes, it's always a single-file app if I can help it, because why look in more than one place?
-I don't have the cognitive capacity for all that increased surface area, nor the patience for the ***fuzzy-matching-nerd-tree tricks*** that make it not seem that way&#151;just friggin more dependencies you don't need if you have the skill to put it in one file.
+I don't have the cognitive capacity for all that increased surface area, nor the patience for the ***fuzzy-matching-nerd-tree tricks*** that make it not seem that way—just friggin more dependencies you don't need if you have the skill to put it in one file.
 You may have noticed, I'm not like other AI SEO Programmer Consultant Unicorns.